 Mentors: please enter your proposals here.
 Proposals should summarise what the project is about, provide some motivation for it, briefly outline important technologies and skills, and if necessary a short description of the kind of candidate you think the project would suit.
 Also, a little advice on getting started can help candidates make a good application.

-Tracker URL / Discussion page
+Tracker URL / Discussion page: <confluence link if available>

 Initial Assignment (for accepted students during socialization period, plus anyone who can't wait to get started)